 R – Yes.
 A message to this effect is displayed on the BonPatron homepage.
 Texts are submitted anonymously, provided the user has removed his or her personal information (name, course, university).
 Even if this information appears in the user’s text, we will not attempt to contact him/her.
 All texts submitted will be used for the exclusive purpose of academic research and improvement of the site.

 R – No. It is entirely possible that a comment-free text contains errors.
-This happen if: a) the error does not occur in our database of texts; b) the grammar is acceptable, though incomprehensible; c) the error is extremely rare; d) the complexity of the error is greater than the sophistication of BonPatron!
+This happens if: a) the error does not occur in our database of texts; b) the grammar is acceptable, though incomprehensible; c) the error is extremely rare; d) the complexity of the error is greater than the sophistication of BonPatron!
 As a general principle, the greater the distance between elements involved in a rule, the less likely it is that the error will be flagged.

 R – The summary of errors is a categorized list of all errors found in the submitted text.
 Be it spelling mistakes, or agreement and conjugation problems, the errors will be placed into relevant categories so that the user may see what aspects of the French language are the most problematic.